Patagonia Black Hole 70L Wheeled Review

 Our Analysis and Test Results

-The Black Hole 70L Wheeled is a durable duffel-bag on wheels.
-It's simple and doesn't offer much in terms of organizational features, but if you want something you can carry in many different ways depending on where you are and how your body is feeling, this is the ticket.
-Perfect for the expedition traveler that loves a duffel bag for travel but hates having to carry it through the airport.
+The Black Hole is a durable duffel bag on wheels.
+It's simple, without much in the way of organizational features, but if you want something you can carry differently depending on where you are and how your body is feeling, this is the ticket.
+Perfect for the expedition traveler who loves the simplicity of a duffel bag for travel but hates having to carry it through the airport.

 Storage & Organization

-Like most duffels, storage is simple.
-There aren't a huge amount of pockets or compartments to systematically organize all your things.
-That makes this bag perfect for those that prefer to just toss everything into one giant compartment and figure it out later.
+Like most duffels, storage space is simple in the Black Hole.
+There aren't tons of pockets or compartments to systematically organize all your things.
+That makes this bag perfect for those who prefer to just toss everything into one giant compartment or those that prefer packing cubes.

-We like the two large zippered mesh compartments on the inside of the front flap, perfect for storing smaller items that can either get lost easily or that you need access to quickly.
-There are also two compression straps in the main compartment, an external zippered side pocket, and exterior webbing loops for lashing extra gear or helping to attach the bag to a vehicle or pack animal.
+There are two large zippered mesh compartments on the inside of the front flap.
+They're perfect for storing smaller items that can either get lost easily or that you need to access quickly.
+There are also two compression straps in the main compartment, an external zippered side pocket, and exterior webbing loops for lashing extra gear or helping to attach the bag to something else.

 The Black Hole we tested offers roughly 70 liters of storage, though it's also available in a smaller 40 and larger 100-liter size.
-The soft-sided nature of the bag allows it to be packed down and stored flat when not in use, a feature we appreciate.
+The 40 liter size can make a nice carry-on, and the soft-sided nature of the bag allows it to be packed down and stored flat when not in use, a feature we appreciate.